Aminomalononitrile

 Aminomalononitrile (AMN) is the organic compound with the formula H2NCH(CN)2.
-The compound can be viewed as an amine-substituted malononitrile.
-It is of some interest to the study of the chemical origin of life because it represents a trimer of HCN, speculated to be a progenitor of nucleic acids.
-Aminomalononitrile has been prepared by reduction of the oxime: HONC=(CN)2 with aluminium amalgam.
-The compound is used in situ but can be isolated as its tosylate salt [H3NCH(CN)2]OTs where ^{-}OTs is CH3C6H4SO3-.
+As the name indicates, it can be viewed as an amine-substituted malononitrile.

+AMN is of some interest to the study of the chemical origin of life because it represents a trimer of HCN, speculated to be a progenitor of nucleic acids.

+Aminomalononitrile has been prepared by reduction of the oxime HONC=(CN)2 with aluminium amalgam.
+The compound can be used in situ or isolated as the tosylate salt ([H3NCH(CN)2]OTs where ^{-}OTs is CH3C6H4SO3-):

 AMN reacts with cyanide to give diaminomaleonitrile, a tetramer of HCN:

 This easy conversion has been the source of some confusion.